 When I was 16 years old, my family moved to a small community 40 miles NW of Chicago.
-I was active in a Christian boy's club, and continued to pursue my interests in the outdoors.
+I was active in a Christian boy's club and continued to pursue my interests in the outdoors.
 I learned how to design survival and emergency kits, make my own fishing tackle, and how to save for and purchase quality camping gear.

 In college, I majored in Biological Sciences, anticipating a career in the outdoors.
-However, after my third year, I changed my major to Christian Education with plans to work in year-around Christian camping.
-For five summers I worked on the staff of a wilderness boy's camp in northern Wisconsin as a specialist in wilderness survival, backpacking, fishing, canoeing, and riflery.
-Before my senior year, I participated in a one-month mobile Outward Bound course in the Oregon Cascades which included a three-day solo in the mountains with just 10 items.
+For five summers I worked on the staff of a Christian wilderness boy's camp in northern Wisconsin as a specialist in wilderness survival, backpacking, fishing, canoeing, and riflery.
+God used that to change the direction of my life.
+After my third year of college, I changed my major to Christian Education with plans to work in year-around Christian camping-although it meant an additional year of college.
+Before my senior year, I also had the privilege of participating in a one-month mobile Outward Bound course in the Oregon Cascades which included a three-day solo in the mountains with just 10 items.